"

 Figure 16.38.
 Groove Weld Sizes / Photo Credit: Cameron Kjeldgaard, CC BY 4.0

-It is not always the case, but groove welding symbols may have two sizes shown, once again to the left of the weld symbol.
-The size not in parentheses once again references the depth of the groove prior to welding.
-The size shown in parenthesis is the required size of the finished weld.
-The weld size is typically larger than groove depth, and indicates a required amount of penetration into the joint root.
+It is not always the case, but groove welding symbols may have two sizes shown to the left of the weld symbol: one with no parentheses and a second contained within parentheses.
+The size not in parentheses references the depth of the groove prior to welding—the same as if no second size was present.
+But the size shown in parentheses is the required size of the finished weld.
+The weld size is typically larger than the groove depth, and it indicates a required amount of penetration into the joint root.

 A diagram of a groove weld with a backing bar and corresponding welding symbol.
 The diagram shows two rectangles with a slope cut into the side of each one, which is the V groove.
 A rectangle underneath the two pieces is marked backing bar.
 The weld symbol shows a reference line with a V groove marking below the reference line the measurement ¼ is within the upside down V-shape.
 A rectangle, representing the backing bar is on top of the reference line.